 The installation of an engine control unit (ECU) is a good example of an engine modification that can push your insurance premiums up.
 All cars are set up at the point of manufacture to control the fuel-air mixture in the engine, which maximises efficiency and power.
 Many manufacturers programme the ECU’s parameters far below the car’s capability.
 Reprogramming, or ‘remapping’, this can improve engine performance and, in some instances, return better mileage.

 Adding or replacing the ECU’s chip to make the car more economical will increase the brake force of the vehicle slightly.
 This may increase your premium, but only up to about 5%.

 However, remapping the ECU to get substantially higher performance from your engine could cost more.
 As a general rule of thumb, the percentage increase to your premium will be about the same as the percentage increase in horsepower.

 The installation of a cold air intake not only frees up the air flow to your engine, it also feeds it cooler, more condensed air.
 Cooler air is denser, bringing more oxygen into the combustion chamber and giving your engine more power as a result.
 This modification may only have a small impact on your premium, and won’t increase it as much as fully remapping your engine.

 Body kits are often added onto existing bodywork, or replace current bodywork, resulting in the safety of the car being compromised.
-For example: adding a bigger bumper to make it look unique or sporty.
-While bumpers are made with safety in mind, body kits are not necessarily made to meet the safety standards required – sometimes crumbling under the tiniest of impacts.
+Modifications like this include adding a bigger bumper to make the car look unique or sporty.
+While bumpers are made with safety in mind, body kits are not necessarily made to meet the safety standards required – sometimes crumbling under the tiniest impact.